Install the universal forwarder on FreeBSD

 To use Splunk Enterprise on FreeBSD, you must download an older version of the Splunk software.

-For FreeBSD 8, Splunk Enterprise requires compatibility packages.
+For FreeBSD 8, only, the universal forwarder requires compatibility packages.
 To install the compatibility package:

 1. Install the port:

 cd /usr/ports/misc/compat7x/ && make install clean

 Note: These instructions are for installing the universal forwarder only.
 There is no current version of Splunk Enterprise available for FreeBSD.

 FreeBSD best practices maintain a small root filesystem.
 You might want to create a symbolic link to another filesystem and install Splunk there, rather than attempting to install in